crossminer/CrossSim/tool/CrossSim/README.md

 You need to change the parameters specified in evaluations.properties to meet your configurations.

-This folder contains the source code implementation of CROSSSim.
 To execute the runner on a dataset consisting of 580 GitHub projects, please run the following command:

   ```sh
   $ mvn -e exec:java -Dexec.mainClass="org.crossminer.similaritycalculator.CrossSim.Runner"